 Recommended water quality AMTs, based on recommendations in the Water Column Assessment submitted with the resource consent application, are that the farm operation shall not cause:

-Total Nitrogen concentrations at the Proposal Area boundary, as shown on Plan A, to exceed 30 μg/L above the highest concentration measured at any reference site in the same month;
+Total Nitrogen concentrations at any monitoring station 800m in the predominant current direction from the outside edge of the sea pens, to exceed 30 μg/L above the highest concentration measured at any reference site in the same month for two successive months;

-Chlorophyll-a concentrations at the Proposal Area boundary, as shown on Plan A, to exceed 3.5 μg/L at two or more farm boundary monitoring stations within one month or at the same monitoring station in two consecutive months.
+Chlorophyll-a concentrations in nearby sheltered embayments, to exceed 3.5 μg/L for two successive months and be attributed to marine farm activities;

-DO concentrations at the Proposal Area boundary, as shown on Plan A, to fall below 5 mg/L. DO concentration shall be measured from a depth profile with data averaged within 5 m depth bins.
+DO concentrations 300m in the predominant current direction from the outside edge of the sea pens, to fall below 6 mg/L for two successive months.
+DO concentration shall be measured from a depth profile with data averaged within 1 m depth bins.

 C-2 Seabed